Rpb98/Rpb98.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I’m a PhD student with the ExoMol group at UCL, specializing in untangling "spaghetti" curves in the adiabatic representation of nuclear dynamics.
+My research focuses on studying non-adiabatic interactions, particularly those induced by non-Born-Oppenheimer and Spin-Orbit dynamics.
+A key achievement during my PhD has been developing a theoretical and computational framework for extracting a smooth and intuitive diabatic representation for an arbitrary number of coupled electronic states.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        In addition to my research, I am "Mr. Sulfur Monoxide" within ExoMol.
+I have developed an IR/Vis line list for sulfur monoxide (SO) during my MSci and PhD projects.
+The SOLIS line list was used in atmospheric retrievals of the hot Jupiter exoplanet WASP-39b using JWST data.
+This work has led to the detection of SO in the exoplanet’s atmosphere, alongside the discovery of SO2.

-        Please reach out to collaborate 😃
+        Please feel free to reach out for collaborations or discussions on related topics 😃
     design:
       columns: '1'
   - block: collection